What is the name of the mushroom that produces smoke? Mushroom raincoat. How to feed the whole family with one mushroom. Mushroom soup with puffballs

 • hare potatoes and many others

-They meet different sizes: with a pea, with an apple and even the size of a huge pumpkin.
-The nutritional components of the pulp are not inferior in their merits to the white fungus and are highly appreciated by connoisseurs.
-Just like porcini mushrooms, after heat treatment or drying, they remain beautiful white color.
-Their main advantage is considered to be healing qualities - the mushroom gleba, attached to the cut, relieves bleeding, disinfects and contributes to its instant scarring.
+They meet different sizes: the size of a pea, the size of an apple, and even the size of a huge pumpkin.
+The nutritional components of the pulp are not inferior in their merits to the porcini mushroom and are highly appreciated by connoisseurs.
+Just like porcini mushrooms, after heat treatment or drying, they remain beautiful white.
+Their main advantage is considered to be their healing qualities - the mushroom gleba, attached to a cut, stops bleeding, disinfects and promotes instant scarring.

 Puffball mushroom: edible or not, what does it look like?